 Optimize Your Website for Conversions

 Before you start writing new content, you need to optimize your site for conversions and SEO.
+This is one key component that many Digital Marketing Agencies in Chicago miss out on.
 Using your targeted keywords, optimize your website pages with relevant copy that showcases your dental practice.
 You’ll want to outline your specific services and ensure that your prospects can quickly and easily reach you.
 You should also check that: